timdellinger/pickl-metrics/README.md

                 prints the number of wins by Team A (the team that serves first) creates a histogram of the margin of victory of Team A (margin is negative if Team A loses) creates a histogram of the number of rallies per game

+early results.txt - some quick and dirty early results